Mike Ford Player Props: Mariners vs. Nationals

 Mike Ford At The Plate

-- Ford has six home runs and a walk while hitting .174.
+- Ford is hitting .200 with six home runs and a walk.

-- Ford has gotten a hit in five of 19 games this year (26.3%), with multiple hits twice.
+- Ford has picked up a hit in 30.0% of his 20 games this season, with at least two hits in 15.0% of those games.

-- Ford has driven in a run in five games this season (26.3%), including two games with multiple runs batted in.
+- Ford has driven in a run in six games this season (30.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.